In October 2018, I flew Emirates Boeing 777-300ER featuring the carrier’s newest Business Class seats from Brussels (BRU) to Dubai (DXB).

 Best And Worst Emirates Business Class Seats

-I selected seat 10A for the 6 hour flight from Brussels to Dubai.
-The new B777 Business Class seat was almost identical to the old B777 Business Class seat with a width of 20.5 inch (52 cm) and features touchscreen controls for the seat and in-flight entertainment system, several personal lighting options, privacy panels between seats, and a shoe storage area.
+I selected seat 10A for the 6-hour flight from Brussels to Dubai.
+The new B777 Business Class seat was almost identical to the old B777 Business Class seat with a width of 20.5 inches (52 cm) and features touchscreen controls for the seat and in-flight entertainment system, several personal lighting options, privacy panels between seats, and a shoe storage area.

-There are 6 major differences which make this product a welcome upgrade as compared to the old B777 seats:
+There are six major differences that make this product a welcome upgrade as compared to the old B777 seats:

-There’s a personal mini-bar in the armrest (similar to what you find on Emirates’ A380s).
-The bar is on room temperature though (it’s not cooled) and only contains non-alcoholic drinks (e.g. Pepsi, Seven Up, fruit juice, and Perrier).
+- There’s a personal mini-bar in the armrest (similar to what you find on Emirates’ A380s).
+The bar is at room temperature though (it’s not cooled) and only contains non-alcoholic drinks (e.g., Pepsi, Seven Up, fruit juice, and Perrier)

-Seats in row 6: at the front of the small first cabin, immediately behind First Class have a little extra legroom for manoeuvring.
-In addition, the smaller cabin is quieter and further away from the noise and bustle of Economy Class.
+Seats in row 6: at the front of the small first cabin, immediately behind First Class, have a little extra legroom for maneuvering.
+Also, the smaller cabin is quieter and further away from the noise and bustle of Economy Class.

 The worst Business Class seats on Emirates’ Boeing 777-300ER